gwenzek/SublimeSetWindowTitle/README.md

 Every time you switch view, save a view, start editing a view, it will update the window title.

+## Installation

+If you don't install this plugin through Package Control, ensure you name the folder to `SetWindowTitle`.

 ## Requirement

 This plugin assume you are using Linux and you have installed `xdotools`.